Teikō Shiotani: Withdrawal

 Shiotani gradually reduced his participation in photography at the national level during the 1930s.
 The last appearances of his photographs in Asahi Camera and The Photo-Times were in the October 1932 and June 1934 issues respectively.
 A series of twelve articles by him on techniques for The Photo-Times ended in September 1935.
 Takeuji surmises that this gradual withdrawal was because his geijutsu photography was becoming eclipsed by the newer trend of more expressly modernist New Photography.
 In the mid 30s, Shiotani returned to photographs he had taken from 1923 to 1925, printing them with less detail than previously, for an abstract and dreamlike effect.
-A notable example is Bird's-Eye View of a Village of 1934.
+An example singled out for praise by Nakajima and often reproduced is Bird's-Eye View of a Village of 1934.

 In 1938, the Vest Club was renamed Shakenkai (写研会), and Shiotani continued to participate in it.
 (Its meetings are known to have continued until September 1942, and in October 1949 it was revived in Shiotani's house.)
 After the war, Shiotani opened a photo studio next to his house and also continued photographing for his own interest, remaining faithful to his earlier subject matter but making rather larger prints than before and avoiding darkroom manipulation and retouching.
 He participated in some local exhibitions, but also submitted his prints to the exhibitions in Tokyo of the art organization Shinkyō (新協美術展).